hassanRaza888/First-Portfolio/README.md

 # First-Portfolio
-This is my first website and it depicts what i have learned in a first week.
+This is my first website and it depicts what i have learned in  first week.